ConvertAPI/docs/blog/document-management-on-zapier.md

 ![Zapier Watermark PDFA](https://user-images.githubusercontent.com/62603039/86243802-a3cccb80-bbaf-11ea-90db-acb1a3c06c35.PNG)

-## Summary

-- Do more with ConvertAPI zaps
+## Save time with ConvertAPI Zapier app

-- Use our Zap templates
-- Find more converter formats on www...
-- Feel free to contact
+To sum up, you can benefit hugely from automating routine document tasks with Zapier.
+With our ConvertAPI Zapier app you can achieve much more than shown in this example.
+Feel free to use any of our pre-set Zap templates - (https://zapier.com/apps/convertapi/integrations#zap-template-list)[https://zapier.com/apps/convertapi/integrations#zap-template-list].
+Find more actions available for document management on (https://www.convertapi.com/doc/supported-formats)[https://www.convertapi.com/doc/supported-formats].
+Feel free to contact our friendly customer support if you have any questions!